rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - There are instances where I cannot **follow simple instructions** properly.
-This weakness gives me an initiative why taking down notes in almost every meeting, reliance on documentation, and mastering the role beforehand becomes essential.
+This weakness led me to taking down notes in almost every meeting, reliance on documentation, and mastering the role beforehand becomes essential.
 - **Verbal communication skills** are what I also regularly practice through making video presentations, taking listening exercises, and getting myself exposed to a productive community when this opportunity arrives.

 ### **Behavioral Questions**